Spinus pinus pinus

 Movement becomes noticeable in Sep, although there are earlier reports Jul-Aug which are likely dispersers from breeding locations in or near Nebraska; individuals known to have bred locally generally depart by late Jun (see Summer).
 According to Dawson (2020), “wanderings appear superimposed on migratory movements of a varying fraction of the population.”
 Peak numbers, although highly variable, generally occur in Nebraska in late Oct-Nov.
 Johnsgard (1980) noted that half of the fall records analyzed were in the period 1 Oct-18 Nov.

-In 2023, good numbers spread over the state in Oct; 110 were at Gering Cemetery, Scotts Bluff Co 13 Oct and in the far east 52 were at Fontenelle Pak, Douglas Co 30 Oct.
+In 2023, good numbers spread over the state in Oct; 110 were at Gering Cemetery, Scotts Bluff Co 13 Oct and in the far east 52 were at Fontenelle Park, Douglas Co 30 Oct.

 -

-- High counts: 470 at Wildcat Hills NC, Scotts Bluff Co 20 Nov 2020, 160 at Lake McConaughy, Keith Co 2 Oct 2020, 143 at Oliver Reservoir, Kimball Co 30 Nov 1998, and 110 at Gering Cemetery, Scotts Bluff Co 13 Oct 2023.
+- High counts: 470 at Wildcat Hills NC, Scotts Bluff Co 20 Nov 2020, 180 at Gering Cemetery, Scotts Bluff Co 7 Oct 2024, 160 at Lake McConaughy, Keith Co 2 Oct 2020, and 143 at Oliver Reservoir, Kimball Co 30 Nov 1998.
 In the east, 52 at Fontenelle Park, Douglas Co 30 Oct 2023.

 - 495 were banded at Wildcat Hills NC, Scotts Bluff Co 26 Aug-9 Oct 2020.